fastai/course20/docs/deployment_aws_sagemaker.md

 ## Deploy to AWS Sagemaker

-Deploy to AWS Sagemaker is incredibly easy, with single command and few parameters.

 You need to provide the deployment name, BentoService information in the format of `name:version` and the API name to the deploy command `bentoml sagemaker deploy`.

-BentoML will automatically handle containerize model, Sagemaker model creation, endpoint configuration and other operations for you.
+BentoML will handles containerize model, Sagemaker model creation, endpoint configuration and other operations for you.

 *Example:*